 Cat-back exhaust systems get their name from their placement—behind your catalytic converter—and replace your restrictive stock muffler and factory exhaust pipe.
 If you’re already updating your catalytic converter, it makes sense to add this on, too.

 Look for systems with large-diameter, mandrel-bent pipes to see the most impressive gains.
 Cat-back systems also feature straight-flow mufflers to further contribute to the freedom of airflow through the exhausts for even more power.

-The computer that controls your engine is factory-programmed to comply with certain emissions and fuel octane requirements that leave a lot of performance capabilities on the table.
+We like this one because it’s like having the cheat sheets to your car or truck.
+The computer that controls your engine is factory-programmed to comply with certain emissions and fuel octane requirements.
+And while that doesn’t sound so bad, the truth is that it leaves a lot of performance capabilities on the table.

-By utilizing power programmers and performance chips to adjust your vehicle’s settings — like fuel-to-air ratio, turbo boost and ignition timing advance — you can easily increase engine power and torque.
+By utilizing power programmers and performance chips to adjust your vehicle’s settings — like fuel-to-air ratio, turbo boost and ignition timing advance — you can easily increase horsepower to performance levels you never thought possible.

-Forced induction systems, like a supercharger or turbocharger, compress the air flowing into your engine and offer the greatest performance increase.
+Forced induction systems, like superchargers or turbochargers, compress the air flowing into your engine and offer the greatest potential performance increase.

-It’s not uncommon to increase horsepower and torque by over 50% with the aid of forced induction.
-By adding more air, the engine can also mix in more fuel.
-So, a charged engine produces more power overall, which significantly improves acceleration.
+It’s not uncommon to increase horsepower and torque by over 50% with the help of forced induction.
+Seriously.
+The more an engine has, the more fuel it can mix in.
+A charged engine produces more power overall, which significantly improves acceleration.